mikeswoods/cis520-project/code/README.txt

 You can run cross validation with: cv_check(Xt_counts, Yt, {'funny_cool_useful', 'business_user_classifier2'}, 10);
 Once again, just list the models you want to run x-val against.

+You may have to change the paths to relevant files for training runs, we created the whole thing assuming we had access to the data directory one dir up.
+Also some of data we created for training exceeds the 50mb limit, so obviously that was not included.

 *avg_perceptron
 INCOMPLETE, ignore